Finis Jennings Dake: Ministry career

-Conviction for "debauchery and other immoral practices"
+Mann Act conviction

 In 1937, during Dake's ministry in Zion, he was convicted of violating the Mann Act by willfully transporting 16-year-old Emma Barelli across the Wisconsin state line "for the purpose of debauchery and other immoral practices."
 The May 27, 1936, issue of the Chicago Daily Tribune reported that Dake registered at hotels in Waukegan, Bloomington, and East St. Louis with the girl under the name "Christian Anderson and wife".
-With the possibility of a jury trial and subject to penalties of up to 10-year's imprisonment and a fine of $10,000, Dake pleaded guilty, and served six months in the House of Corrections in Milwaukee, Wisconsin.
-Though he maintained his innocence of intent, his ordination with the Assemblies of God was revoked and he later joined the Church of God, Cleveland, Tennessee.
-He eventually became independent of any denomination; it is not known why he later ended his relationship with the Church of God.
+With the possibility of a jury trial and subject to penalties of up to ten years' imprisonment and a fine of $10,000, Dake pleaded guilty, and served six months in the House of Corrections in Milwaukee, Wisconsin.
+During his incarceration, he reportedly continued work on annotating the Bible, a project that later formed the basis of his reference edition.

+Though he maintained his innocence of intent, his ordination with the Assemblies of God was revoked.
+Dake returned to his family and the Christian Assembly Church, who stood by him during the ordeal.
+He subsequently relocated to Cleveland, Tennessee, where he joined the Church of God denomination, receiving formal ordination from them in 1948.
+He also launched a radio ministry that year.
+Dake eventually retired as an attendee of a Church of God congregation.

 Writings

 The Dake Annotated Reference Bible (1963) was the first widely published study Bible produced by someone from within Pentecostalism.
-His annotated Authorized King James Version of the Bible took seven years to complete.
-The 35,000 notes in the Dake Bible are considered by mainline Christian theologians to be personal, rather than Biblically based, commentary.
-Along with Dake's annotated Bible, his other writings have caused controversy amongst theologians.
-His works include God's Plan for Man, Revelation Expounded, and Bible Truths Unmasked.
+His annotated Authorized King James Version of the Bible took seven years to complete and contains more than 35,000 commentary notes, 500,000 cross-references, and approximately 9,000 outline headings.
+The Dictionary of Pentecostal and Charismatic Movements states that the Dake Bible "became the 'bread and butter' of many prominent preachers and the 'staple' of Pentecostal congregations."
+The 35,000 notes in the Dake Bible have been criticized by mainline Christian theologians as reflecting personal, rather than Biblically based, commentary, and his hyperliteral approach to interpretation has drawn scrutiny from evangelical scholars.

+Along with his annotated Bible, Dake's other works include God's Plan for Man (1949), Revelation Expounded, and Bible Truths Unmasked.
+In 1961, Dake established his own publishing company, Dake Bible Sales.

+Influence

 Dake's notes influenced numerous Charismatic and Word of Faith leaders such as Kenneth Copeland, Kenneth Hagin, and Benny Hinn.
+Jimmy Swaggart wrote of Dake: "Finis Dake was a scholar unparalleled.
+I owe my Bible education to this man."
+Other ministers influenced by his writings include Joyce Meyer, Marilyn Hickey, and Rod Parsley.

+Controversial doctrines

+Dake's theological positions have generated significant controversy.
+His writings advocate a pre-Adamite world theory, assert that God possesses a physical "spirit body" with bodily parts, and promote a dispensationalist framework.
+He also authored a pamphlet titled "30 Reasons for Segregation of Races," which used biblical arguments to support racial segregation.
+The Christian Research Institute has characterized some of Dake's doctrines as having "as much in common with the cults as with historic Christian theology."